IBM/kube101/workshop/README.md

 This lab is an introduction to using Docker containers on Kubernetes in the IBM Cloud Container Service.
 By the end of the course, you'll achieve these objectives:
 * Understand core concepts of Kubernetes
 * Build a Docker image and deploy an application on Kubernetes in the IBM Cloud Container Service
 * Control application deployments, while minimizing your time with infrastructure management
 * Add AI services to extend your app
 * Secure and monitor your cluster and app

 # Prerequisites
-* A Pay-As-You-Go or Subscription [IBM Cloud account](https://console.bluemix.net/registration/)
+* A Pay-As-You-Go or Subscription [IBM Cloud account](https://console.bluemix.net/registration/).
+If you weren't able to sign up for the credit accounts before this meetup please ask an instructor for help - they will help you activate a promo code for your account.

 # Virtual machines